Zettlr/zettlr-docs/docs/en/faq.md

 ## I want to use single line breaks and not create new paragraphs.
 When I simply hit Enter once, it removes the single line break!

 To force Pandoc to render single line breaks as such, end your line with a backslash (`\`) or two spaces.
-The backslash as well as the two spaces will not be rendered in the resulting file.
+The backslash as well as the two spaces will not be rendered in the exported file.

-## Do I really need Pandoc or LaTeX?

-For plain HTML export, no. For all other export formats, yes.
-Zettlr depends on those programs to enable exporting of files.
-But don't worry: They are Open Source and therefore completely free of charge, and available on all operating systems!

-## How do I install Pandoc or LaTeX?

-Please refer to documentation sections specifically created to assist with this: [Installing Pandoc](installing-pandoc.md) and [Installing LaTeX](installing-latex.md).

-## Zettlr does not seem to find Pandoc and LaTeX, which are nonetheless installed!
+## Zettlr does not seem to find LaTeX, which is nonetheless installed!

 This can happen in case your computer decided to install the software in a non-standard directory.
 Zettlr will try its best to locate the applications but may fail if they are buried somewhere.
-That's where the path-options in the preferences come into play.
-In case Zettlr does not find any of the binaries, you can enter the **full path** to them in the appropriate text fields in the `Advanced` tab.

-On Windows, you should never encounter this issue, as long as you leave the default installation path during install set to the default `Program Files` directory of Windows.
-If you wanted to install the programs to different locations, rendering Zettlr unable to find them, simply search your system using the Explorer for two files, the first being `pandoc.exe` and the second being `xelatex.exe`.
-Copy the full path (including the executable's name!) to the appropriate text field in the Zettlr preferences.

-On macOS you can easily find the path by opening up `Terminal.app` (it's in your Applications folder under `Other`) and then type `which pandoc` _or_ `which xelatex`, depending on which software Zettlr does not find.
-Terminal will simply output the full path to the program.

-On Linux distributions, you also need to open up a Command Line/Terminal and use the same commands as on macOS: `which pandoc` for Pandoc and `which xelatex` for LaTeX.

-## On Export, Zettlr says the PDF-Engine wasn't recognised!

-This is a common Pandoc error, indicating that your Pandoc version is pre-2.x.
-When Zettlr presents you the following error message, it means you need to update to Pandoc 2.x:

-`pandoc: unrecognized option '--pdf-engine=xelatex' Try pandoc --help for more information.`

-The reason is that with Pandoc 2.0, the older option `--latex-engine` was renamed to `--pdf-engine`.
-[See more in Pandoc's changelog](https://github.com/jgm/pandoc/blob/master/changelog#L4349).
+Make sure the xelatex binary is within your PATH.

 ## On Export to PDF, I constantly get error messages!

-On the first few exports this is to be expected and completely normal.
-Zettlr simply passes the file to Pandoc, which passes it on to LaTeX.
-But the template that Zettlr uses for your PDF-exports requires some additional packages that are not always installed when installing LaTeX.
+It might happen that you get certain errors when trying to export your files.
+There are two common types of errors, which you can solve by yourself.

 The most common error looks like this:

 **LaTeX Error: File \<some name\>.sty not found.**

 This simply means that a certain package was not found (they end in `.sty`).
-On Windows, these packages should be installed automatically as soon as they are needed; on macOS and Linux you simply need to run the command `tlmgr install <some name>`.
+On Windows, these packages should be installed automatically as soon as they are needed (a window might pop up asking you for confirmation); on macOS and Linux you simply need to run the command `tlmgr install <some name>`.

+> Note that some `.sty`-files are part of larger packages.
+The easiest way to find out which package to install, go to [the CTAN homepage](https://ctan.org/) and search for the package name (the file name without the `.sty`).
+You will then see in the "Contained in"-section the actual name of the package you have to install.
+Example: [The `footnote.sty`-package](https://ctan.org/pkg/footnote) is contained in the package `mdwtools`, so instead of running `tlmgr install footnote` you must run `tlmgr install mdwtools`.

-In case of other errors, Zettlr enables you to copy and paste text from the error message, because in almost all cases, a short Google search leads to a solution; and in almost all cases the only action required is the installation of another package.
+In case of other errors, Zettlr enables you to copy and paste text from the error message, because in almost all cases, a short Google search leads to a solution.
+And if it doesn't the community can better help you if they see the error you are getting.

 ## I found a bug!